operate-first/service-catalog/README.md

 ### Run locally

-Before you begin please install and use supported Node.js version (we support [NVM](https://github.com/nvm-sh/nvm)), check `.nvmrc` for the appropriate version.
+Before you begin please install and use the supported Node.js version (we support [NVM](https://github.com/nvm-sh/nvm)), check `.nvmrc` for the appropriate version.

 Configurations for the local setup are located in `app-config.local.yaml`.